Annual Report Navigator

 Community Priorities:

 So often when we talk about a community’s self-identified priority, it gets distilled to one word, like “health” or “education.”
-In reality, communities spend months convening together, defining their personal and communal legacies, and listening to diverse voices to craft holistically developed priorities that consider all aspects of people’s well-being, including the health of both the land and people, education, culture, livelihoods, and systems of governance.
+In reality, communities spend months convening together, defining their personal and communal legacies, and listening to a wide range of voices to craft holistically developed priorities that consider all aspects of people’s well-being, including the health of both the land and people, education, culture, livelihoods, and systems of governance.

 Here’s what that looks like in practice.
 In May 2023, after months of convening, the Mucunha community on Mount Namuli gathered to finalize their first Community Legacy Plan with Namuli communities and articulated the following priorities: